 Directly associated with a brand’s sales performance, if the financial metrics of your company are improving, there is a relevant increase in the revenue generated and the overall brand equity.

 The following financial metrics can be leveraged to measure brand equity –

 5. Competitive Metrics:

 Your brand equity can be directly influenced by the brand equity of a competitor.
 Adjustments in branding, marketing, or sales in one brand, can affect customer preferences for the other.
 If your potential customers are in the market looking for but not being able to access products or services that fit their specific requirements, have high-quality design and longevity, are not overpriced for the value they offer, and can deliver a satisfactory experience, these are the opportunities your brand needs to capitalize on.
-Anticipate and address the market requirements, stay ahead of your competitors, and watch your equity grow.
+Practice brand analytics, anticipate and address the market requirements, stay ahead of your competitors, and watch your equity grow.

 6. Output Metrics:

 This is a measure of all the marketing activities being undertaken by your brand and all the marketing assets being released for public consumption.
 It identifies not just the type of assets, but the frequency of them being released in the market.
 This output can also be measured by the impact that offers have on local sales.
 Local sales and business activities are crucial to your brand equity because local store owners using and promoting your products greatly influence sales, consumer mentality, and a sense of trust in your brand.

 Brand equity is developed and built at every touchpoint that customers engage and interact with your brand.
 Whether it is a digital advertisement, or a physical advertisement, or simply a local store owner spreading your brand identity by word-of-mouth; every touchpoint is an opportunity for brand managers to create a positive impression in the customer’s mind.
 Elevating brand equity has to be a gradual process where the equity can be measured and employees can focus on enhancing every touchpoint for optimizing the customer’s journey and offering the best experience possible.